 Same great idea: the first-due vehicle to all medical emergencies at Greenfield Center Fire Department in New York is MED-266, a 2005 WK which can carry four Emergency Medical Technicians or firefighters.
 Greenfield Center is Company #1 of Greenfield Fire District.

-In New Zealand, AMC J-20 trucks were a popular fire apparatus conversion, so it's not surprising that a few were also turned into ambulances.
+In New Zealand, AMC J-20 trucks were a popular fire apparatus conversion, so it's not surprising that a few were also turned into ambulances there.
 Wellington Free Ambulance operated this 1981 J-20 rescue truck, Unit 4-16.

 The equipment that was carried in the J-20 is displayed in this 2009 photo by Derek Quinn, from the website 111 Emergency, used under CC license.